-The baseline air quality within the scheme extents is primarily influenced by motor vehicles travelling along the A1 trunk road.
-Secondary sources are derived from vehicles travelling along the local road network and day-to-day agricultural land management activities.
+The baseline air quality within the scheme extents is primarily influenced by motor vehicles travelling along the A985 trunk road.
+Secondary sources are derived from vehicles travelling along the local road network and day-to-day agricultural land management activities within the wider area.